pfrazee/pfrazee.github.io/_posts/2014-03-16-game-networking-gravity.md

 What happens next is orbit.
 The further point swings around the closer point until the entire spring flips, and the variable time-dilation continues to modulate the internal spring-force into a net-gravitational effect.

-Don't believe me?
 [Check out this demo of the spring scenario](http://repl.it/Pvh/1).
 After you click "Run Session" on the top right, you'll see a stream of two numbers.
 They're the average velocity of the spring for each step of the sim, and they oscillate in a circular trajectory, suggesting orbit.
 Watching the positions of the two points shows the same.

 Is this what is meant by "space-time is curved?"
 It's interesting that the force of gravity could be produced as a side-effect of an internal force, but I've never heard that in proper physics, so I wonder what the difference is from reality?